dondi/GRNsight/database/expression-database/README.md

 ### Updating Existing Data

-In addition to initializing the database from scratch, the pipeline also supports updating existing data, such as production rates, degradation rates, expression or metadata.
+In addition to initializing the database from scratch, the pipeline also supports updating existing data, such as production rates, degradation rates, expression, or metadata.

 #### Update workflow overview